This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Blood pressure (BP) checks:

 You may need to check your BP each day.
 Sit and rest for 5 minutes before you take your BP.
 Extend your arm and support it on a flat surface.
 Your arm should be at the same level as your heart.
 Follow the directions that came with your BP monitor.
-Take your BP at least 2 times a day.
+Take your BP at least 2 times each day.
 Choose the same times each day, such as morning and evening.
 Take at least 2 BP readings each time.
 Keep a record of your BP readings and bring it to your follow-up visits.
 Ask your healthcare provider what your BP should be.

 You may need to keep track of how often your baby moves or kicks over a certain amount of time.
 Ask your obstetrician how to do kick counts and how often to do them.